ramonfontes/p4-lowpan/README.md

 Running the network topology:
 `$ sudo python topology.py -s -10`

+**> Follow the same steps as in use case 1**

 ### Results

-**You will find below the results for Storing Mode Scenario with trickle time = 10s**
+Then, you will find below the results for Storing Mode Scenario with trickle time = 10s.

 ![Storage mode trickle time 10s](./assets/images/step10-storage-mode-10s.PNG)